 How do you move around on the island?

-Cars are banned from Rottnest Island.
+Cars are banned from Rottnest Island, your visit will be very different compared to other places.
 Buses and a few service vehicles are exempted.
 This means you have to rely on your own feet or a bike.
 You don’t have a bike?
 No problem.
 You can rent bicycles on the island.
 Since there is only one bike rental though, prices are relatively high (30 AUD per day, 88 AUD per week).